mzeis/MageSpawner/README.markdown

 ## Getting started

-Call `./install` and follow the instructions.
+Run `sudo ./install` and follow the instructions.
+You have to be a superuser because chown and chmod are used.
 At the moment, you have to enter the details in an interactive mode (= no command line automatisation).

 This is how it looks like on my VM: